missy-davies/virtual-vacation/README.md

  - PostgreSQL / SQLAlchemy

 ## Getting Started
+Please see this [video for a full walkthrough](https://youtu.be/UcnEG-yEbDo) on how to get started!
 To download and use Virtual Vacation please follow these instructions:
 1. In your terminal, `git clone` this repository
 2. Navigate to the directory with `cd virtual-vacation`